timrc/adventofcode/README.md

-# adventofcode2017
+# Advent of Code 2017
-Advent of Code 2017 - python
+I'll be posting my solutions for Advent of Code 2017 challenge